dOrgTech/AgentAvailability/README.md

 # AgentAvailability

 This Keybase bot is used to signal dOrg Agent availability.
+Timezones must a valid Moment timezone name.
+See examples in the zones properties [here](https://github.com/moment/moment-timezone/blob/develop/data/meta/latest.json).

 ## Example usage